SJUACM/Job-Listing-Scraper/README.md

 # Troubleshooting

-If you are having any issues running the code, please refer to these links or contact me.
+If you are having any issues running the code, please refer to these links or contact faizan.ahmed18@stjohns.edu.
   - https://www.geeksforgeeks.org/how-to-run-a-python-script/
   - https://pythonbasics.org/execute-python-scripts/